 Notoriously sprawling, Los Angeles feels more like a cluster of diverse suburbs and micro-cities than a dense metropolis.
 Naturally, driving is a way of life for Los Angelenos and visitors to the city; renting a car is more or less a must.
 On the upside, these neighborhoods are all connected via a vast toll-free freeway system; the downside: be prepared to sit in bumper to bumper traffic during rush hour, no matter where you’re going.

 Major ride hailing services like Uber and Lyft are popular and readily available, and are a great option if you'll be drinking.
-As always, they provide a fixed price depending on distance and surge pricing.

 While far less useful than in denser cities, public transit does exist here.
 If you’re staying in central LA (i.e. Downtown), it’s possible to rely on the subway for sightseeing.
 The Metro Red Line runs from Downtown Los Angeles to North Hollywood; you will find some of the biggest attractions along this line.
 DASH, the city’s bus system, operates 30 routes in central and outer areas, making it an option for getting around if you opt to stay in more distant neighborhoods like Santa Monica and Venice.